mids-w205-fund-of-data-eng/template-project-2/README.md

 What you will turn in is a report like for Project 1 describing these queries and your spark SQL that you used to answer them and how you had to transform the data in order to answer them.
+Comment you code with explanations of what you do, especially the steps to spin up your pipeline.

 ## Data